sheinsight/reactive/docs/what-is-reactive.md

 })

 function App() {
-  // re-render when any state changes
+  // re-render when any part of the state changes
   // const state = store.useSnapshot()

-  // only re-render when `city`
+  // only re-render when `city` changes
   // const { name } = store.useSnapshot((s) => s.address.city)

   // only re-render when `hobbies` changes